Impala Upgrade Considerations

 On systems managed by Cloudera Manager, include this value in the configuration field Java Heap Size of Catalog Server in Bytes (Cloudera Manager 5.7 and higher), or Impala Catalog Server Environment Advanced Configuration Snippet (Safety Valve) (prior to Cloudera Manager 5.7).
 Then restart the Impala service.

-On systems not managed by Cloudera Manager, put this environment variable setting into the startup script for the catalogd daemon, then restart the catalogd daemon.
+On systems not managed by Cloudera Manager, put the JAVA_TOOL_OPTIONS environment variable setting into the startup script for the catalogd daemon, then restart the catalogd daemon.